 Bluetooth MIDI instruments

-For users of our Musiah Piano Lessons software, simply click “Settings” and then “Connect Bluetooth MIDI Device”.
+For users of our Musiah Piano Lessons app, to complete Step 3, simply click “Settings” and then “Connect Bluetooth MIDI Device”.
 It’s that easy.

 Bluetooth MIDI Adapters